stolostron/rhacm-docs/services/serv_kube.md

 1. Annotate the service to enable the service discovery.

-  You must enable the service in the managed cluster to be discovered by adding the following annotation to your service definition `yaml` file for the service that you want to discover:
+  You must enable the service in the managed cluster to be discovered by adding the following annotation to your service definition for the service that you want to discover:

   ```
   mcm.ibm.com/service-discovery